thisisarchimedes/devops/TestList.md

-[X] Get "test pass" event and apply addition logic (record to DB) [X] Get "push" event and apply addition logic (record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) [] repeat the above event tests and also send to New Relic
+[X] Get "test pass" event and apply addition logic (record to DB) [X] Get "push" event and apply addition logic (record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) - probably need to load config file that define different subsets of repos
+[] repeat the above event tests and also send to New Relic